 Inventory, lb : 0

-Like other varieties of Chinese celery, White Celery leaves contain vitamins A and C, as well as the B-vitamin, folate.
+White celery leaves contain vitamins A and C, B-vitamins, and folate.

-In traditional Chinese medicine, Chinese celery, including White Celery, is considered to be cooling and calming, and can be used as a digestive aid.
-White Celery leaves have historically also been known as a popular herb in traditional Chinese medicine, and was a well-known favorite flavoring among Chinese aristocrats.
-In Japan, White celery leaves can commonly be found, but are primarily only used as garnish in soups and salads as its flavor is considered too strong for traditional Japanese cuisine.
+In traditional Chinese medicine, White celery leaves have historically been a popular herb and are considered to have cooling properties and a calming effect on the digestive tract.
+It was a well-known favorite flavoring among Chinese aristocrats and was often used as a detoxifying agent.
+In Japan, White celery leaves were primarily used as a garnish on soups and salads as its flavor was considered too strong for traditional Japanese cuisine.

-White Celery likely has origins in China, where reports of the thin-stalked Chinese celery were first found as far back as 2000 BCE.
-It spread to Korea, and is said to have been brought to Japan around the 1500s, although it wasn’t widespread until the 1960s.
-White Celery is said to be easy to grow, and is known to grow best in moist, fertile soil in full sun.
-It prefers the cooler temperatures of spring and fall seasons.
+White celery is believed to be native to China, where reports of the thin-stalked plant were first found as far back as 2,000 BCE.
+It then spread to Korea and was said to have been brought to Japan around the 1500s, although it wasn’t widespread until the 1960s.
+Today, White celery leaves can be found in fresh markets and specialty grocers in Asia, Southeast Asia, Europe, Australia, and the United States.